emcifer/emcifer/README.md

 <h2>⚙️🦾🧑🏻‍💻 Engineering Projects:</h2>

-ASL-Glove-Translator
+<b>ASL-Glove-Translator</b>

 <img width="468" height="408" alt="Screenshot 2026-03-29 192131" src="https://github.com/user-attachments/assets/f3f85120-a06a-4387-b800-7be8a77115c3" />

-Project Purpose
+<b>Project Purpose</b>
-- <b>The AI ASL Glove Translator was developed to gain hands-on experience with AI and explore its real-world capabilities in gesture recognition and embedded systems.
-Beyond learning, the project’s mission is to leverage technology to enhance global communication, enabling more inclusive interactions and inspiring future innovations in assistive devices.</b>
+- The AI ASL Glove Translator was developed to gain hands-on experience with AI and explore its real-world capabilities in gesture recognition and embedded systems.
+Beyond learning, the project’s mission is to leverage technology to enhance global communication, enabling more inclusive interactions and inspiring future innovations in assistive devices.

-How it works
+<b>How it works</b>
-- <b>The glove uses embedded motion sensors (IMUs and gyroscopes) to capture hand movements and gestures in real time.
+- The glove uses embedded motion sensors (IMUs and gyroscopes) to capture hand movements and gestures in real time.
 This data is processed by a microcontroller running a trained machine learning model (built with Edge Impulse), which classifies the gesture into a corresponding ASL sign.
-The recognized sign is then converted into readable text and optionally synthesized into speech, enabling seamless communication.</b>
+The recognized sign is then converted into readable text and optionally synthesized into speech, enabling seamless communication.

-What’s next
+<b>What’s next</b>
-- <b>A user-friendly interface that allows someone who doesn’t know ASL to respond.</b>
+- A user-friendly interface that allows someone who doesn’t know ASL to respond.

-TTS (Text-To-Speech) Converter
+<b>TTS (Text-To-Speech) Converter</b>

 <img width="356" height="461" alt="Screenshot 2026-03-29 180808" src="https://github.com/user-attachments/assets/d6f6468e-2148-45c0-a463-c840a34a3f99" />
 <img width="390" height="257" alt="Screenshot 2026-03-29 180640" src="https://github.com/user-attachments/assets/28bbda35-155c-43ec-b172-df60f0ec8d67" />

- Project Purpose
+ <b>Project Purpose</b>

-- <b>The PiTextReader was developed to provide an affordable, accessible solution for visually impaired individuals to read printed materials.
-Collaborating with CRIL (Community Resources for Independent Living), the project aimed to address real user needs, enabling greater independence and demonstrating how simple, low-cost technology can enhance accessibility.</b>
+- The PiTextReader was developed to provide an affordable, accessible solution for visually impaired individuals to read printed materials.
+Collaborating with CRIL (Community Resources for Independent Living), the project aimed to address real user needs, enabling greater independence and demonstrating how simple, low-cost technology can enhance accessibility.

-How it Works
+<b>How it Works</b>
-- <b>The device uses a Raspberry Pi and camera to capture printed text.
+- The device uses a Raspberry Pi and camera to capture printed text.
 Tesseract OCR converts the image into digital text, which is then read aloud by the Flite Text-to-Speech engine.
-The offline, one-button design ensures simplicity and ease of use for blind users.</b>
+The offline, one-button design ensures simplicity and ease of use for blind users.

-What’s Next
+<b>What’s Next</b>
-- <b>Future improvements could include enhanced OCR accuracy under varied lighting, more natural-sounding speech, a smaller and more portable form factor, and additional features like multi-page reading or multi-language support.</b>
+- Future improvements could include enhanced OCR accuracy under varied lighting, more natural-sounding speech, a smaller and more portable form factor, and additional features like multi-page reading or multi-language support.

 <h2> 🤳 Connect with me:</h2>